Watermelon: Culinary

 Watermelon is a sweet summer fruit served freshly sliced, diced in mixed fruit salads, or as juice.
 Watermelon juice can be blended with other fruit juices or made into wine.

 The seeds have a nutty flavor and can be dried and roasted, or ground into flour.
 Watermelon rinds are eaten pickled, stir-fried or stewed.

-Citrullis lanatus, variety caffer, grows wild in the Kalahari Desert, where it is known as tsamma.
+Citrullis lanatus, variety caffer, grows wild in the Kalahari Desert.
 The fruits are used by the San people and wild animals for both water and nourishment, allowing survival on a diet of tsamma for six weeks.

-Symbolic
+Cultural significance

 The watermelon and its emoji 🍉 are used as a symbol of Palestinian resistance, of the Kherson region in Ukraine, and of eco-socialism, as in 'green on the outside, red on the inside'.
 Since the outbreak of the Gaza war in 2023, watermelon emojis have been more widely used on various social media platforms to show support for Palestine, to circumvent censorship and shadow banning on some platforms (a practice called "algospeak"), avoiding more overt symbols such as Palestinian flags.
 Because it is mostly water, the watermelon has been used to symbolize abrosexuality, a "fluid" or changing sexual orientation.
 In the United States, the watermelon has also been used as a racist stereotype associated with African Americans.

 In Chinese culture, watermelons symbolise good fortune and happiness.
 They are gifted during the Lunar New Year and other festive occasions.
 They are also commonly eaten during summer as slices.